ariatemplates/hashspace/docs/api/index.md

 __Using a template as a container__:

 Using a template as a container with child elements is only useful if you have to pass `template` attributes' values to the subtemplate.
-It is not oftenly used, and you might prefer implement here a [component](#interfaces) instead.
+It is not often used, and you might prefer implement here a [component](#interfaces) instead.

 ---